PeopleForBikes/PeopleForBikes.github.io/content/language-tooling-guidelines.md

-Like dependencies, we try to reduce the amount of general-purpose programming languages we use for [PeopleForBikes] projects, therefore we decided to only adopt [Rust] and [Python].
+Like dependencies, we try to reduce the amount of general-purpose programming languages we use for [PeopleForBikes] projects, therefore we decided to only adopt Javascript, [Rust] and [Python].

 They are respectively used for the following use cases:

+- Web projects must be written in Javascript
-- Projects dealing with data science or GIS must be written in Python.
+- Projects dealing with data science or GIS must be written in [Python].
-- All other projects must be written in Rust.
+- All other projects must be written in [Rust].

 ## General Concepts